tgirke/rcf/presentations/2020-12-18_Workshop/R_on_HPC/R_on_HPC.md

 ### Nvim-R-Tmux

-- Steeper learning curve than RStudio or Jupyter Notebooks
+- Steeper learning curve than GUI-based IDEs, including RStudio or Jupyter Notebooks
 - However, it is much more
     - powerful, flexible, robust and language agnostic solution for working on remote systems
     - time learning it is well invested, especially for students and reasearchers with complex data analysis and programming needs

 ### Advantages of `batchtools`

-- Supports
 - many parallelization methods multiple cores, and across both multiple CPU sockets and nodes
 - most schedulers
 - takes full advantage of a cluster
 - robust job management by organizing results in registry file-based database
 - simplifies submission, montitoring and restart of jobs
-- Well supported and maintained package
+- well supported and maintained package

 # Outline